justlark/lark.gay/site/content/log/where-is-furry.md

 [^4]:
-    If you're not familiar, "collaring" someone is a tradition in the kink community that generally symbolizes reaching a certain level of commitment in the relationship.
-It's not dissimilar to how couples in many cultures exchange rings when they're married.
-Generally one person presents the other with a collar, sometimes with the stipulation that they are not to remove it without permission.
+    If you're not familiar, "collaring" someone is a tradition in the kink community that symbolizes reaching a certain level of commitment in the relationship.
+Generally, one person presents the other with a collar for them to wear, not unlike how couples in many cultures exchange rings when they're married.
 Often a more subtle "day collar" is worn when in public, if the person does not want to attract too much attention.
 My collar is definitely not subtle.